jdinh8124/tv-logo/README.md

 - Slick Slider CDN is compactable and efficient
 - Slick Slider gives us a nice interface and many options to customize it to our UI needs
 - Finding tomorrows date is achievable with a little tinkering of the date object
+- The Slick Slider needs to be called after the TV schedule API in order to correctly build a slider due to asynchronous actions

 ### Future additions
 - Responsiveness in regard to certain in between viewports